lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   + Rule of thumb, requires 5-10% of obs to be reserved for forecasting -> no hard rule for determining the relative size of $n$ and $n_1$

-+ **Chow Breakpoint vs. Chow Forecast**
++ **When to use which variant? -  Chow Breakpoint vs. Chow Forecast**

-  + Restriction of two chow tests: fit the point in time of the break point in advanced
+  + Restriction of two chow tests: you have to fix the point in time of the break point in advance

-    - when perform the breakpoint test repeatedly -> test statistics are non-standard
+    - when performing the breakpoint test repeatedly, the test statistics are **non-standard**

+      –> **you can not use the normal F-distribution to calculate the critical values!
+Instead take tabulated values from literature!**

-  + Chow Breakpoint test needs $n$ of each period $>=$ $n$ of parameters fitted in both period
+  + Chow Breakpoint test needs at least $n$ of each period $>=$ $n$ of parameters fitted in both period
       + the breakpoint test statistic include the fit for period 1 and period 2, so we need to make sure both period has enough of data point (the coefficient to do the AR($p$) fitting.)
     + the length of the second period can be less than the no. of  in CF, it is still okay!
       + rule of thumb: reserve 5%, 10%, 15% of obs. for testing!

+    –> **Breakpoint and Forecast test have different use cases**

+    + it depends on where the breakpoint lies in the time series and how many model coefficients (= lag terms = lag order p) the model has

+    + **Forecast test is best used** when you want to test for **breakpoints really close to the end of the time series!**

+        –> its test statistic does not use the fit of the second period!

   + in computing the p-value, with Chow Breakpoint test we need to divide by $p$ in order to have the F-statstic;
       + Chow Breakpoint: `pval <- 1 - pf(fs$Fstats/p, df1=p, df2=n-2*p)`
       + Chow Forecast: `pval <- 1 - pf(fs$chowFstats, df1=n-n1, df2=n1-p)`

-+ Structural Break vs. Break in Variance:
++ **Structural Break vs. Break in Variance:**

-  + Structural break means a break in the coefficient (of the lags), could be invisible (when the coefficients differ just a little)
+  + Structural break means a break in the coefficient (of the lags), that could be invisible to the eye (when the coefficients differ just a little)
   + Break in the variance means the coefficient of the white noise differ -> tested by heteroskedasticity test - procedure "ChowHRGNR"
   + The two Chow Tests only account for structural break but not series with break in the variance!

-+ Definition of Heteroskedasticity
++ **Definition of Heteroskedasticity**

+  + **Chow tests assume constant variance (= homoskedasticity), so heteroskedasticity is a problem**

   + circumstance when the variability of dependent variable is unequal across the range of independent variables (which predict it)
     + when we plot them -> looks like a cone shape in 2 dimensions!
-    + in short, variance of the residuals is not constant!
+    + in short, variance of the residuals is not constant over time!

+    –> **ideally, test for heteroskedasticity before using the Chow test!**

+#### Code Snippets

+- **How to perform the Chow test repeatedly to test an interval for a breakpoint**

 ### MA(q) Model